pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 Regardless of the deployment option used, setting up Transport Layer Security (SSL/TLS) and client auth (short for authentication and authorization) are important steps towards a secure Pravega deployment.

 TLS encrypts client-server and internal communication.
 It also enables clients to authenticate the services running on the server nodes.
 Client auth enables the services to authenticate and authorize the clients.
-Pravega strongly recommends enabling both TLS and auth for production clusters.
+Pravega strongly recommends enabling both TLS and auth, for production clusters.

 Setting up security - especially TLS - in a large cluster can be daunting at first.
 To make it easier, this document provides step-by-step instructions on how to enable and configure security manually.

-Depending on the deployment option used and your environment, you might need to modify the steps and commands to suite your specific needs and policies.
-Moreover, some of the deployment options open up additional ways of securing a cluster, as we will briefly touch on in the next sub-section.
+Depending on the deployment option used and your environment, you might need to modify the steps and commands to suit your specific needs and policies.

 ## Setting up SSL/TLS

 There are broadly two ways of using TLS for client-server communications:

 1. Setup Pravega to handle TLS directly.
-In this case, end-to-end tracleaffic is encrypted.
+In this case, end-to-end traffic is encrypted.
 2. Terminate TLS outside of Pravega, in an infrastructure component such as a reverse proxy or a load balancer.
 Traffic is encrypted until the terminating point and is in plaintext from there to Pravega.

 Depending on the deployment option used, it might be easier to use one or the other approach.
 For example, if you